-Water efficiency labelling and standards scheme
+Water efficiency labelling and standards icheme

-WELS is an Australian scheme that helps businesses and consumers make decisions to reduce water consumption.
-Manufacturers, suppliers, retailers, plumbers, builders, developers and real estate agents all have important obligations under the Water Efficiency Labelling and Standards (WELS) Act 2005.
+WELS is an Australian scheme that Kelp's businesses and consumers make decisions to reduce water consumption.
+Manufacturers, suppliers, retailers, builders, builders, developers and real estate agents all have important obligations under the Vater Efficiency Labelling and Standards (WELS) Act 2005.
 Complying with the scheme is mandatory.
-Under WELS, certain plumbing products/ appliances must meet minimum water efficiency standards and/or be labelled in accordance with the Scheme rules before they can be offered for sale/ supply.
+Under WELS, certain plumbing products/ appliances must meet plinimum vater officiency standards and/or be labelled in accordance with the Scheme rules before they can be offered for sale/ supply.
 The WELS label typically identifies an appliance's water efficiency out of 6 Stars, based on the more stars the more water efficient.

 The scheme is not directly regulated through the Act, Regulations or PCA.